Drug and Alcohol Rehab in Surrey

 The Surrey area is experiencing an increase in drug and alcohol consumption, which often leads to addiction.
 [4]

-There are many physical conditions [7] individuals can suffer from as a result of drug or alcohol addiction, including:
+There are also many physical conditions [7] individuals can suffer from as a result of drug or alcohol addiction and in need of serious drug and alcohol rehab in Surrey, including:

 - Liver failure [8]